CPSeg: Cluster-free Panoptic Segmentation of 3D LiDAR Point Clouds: EXPERIMENTS

 \subsection{Experimental Setup}

 For both datasets, we trained CPSeg end-to-end for 150 epochs using SGD optimizer and exponential-decay learning rate scheduler with initial learning rate starting at 0.01 and a decay rate of 0.99 every epoch.
 A weight decay of $10^{-4}$ was used.
 The model was trained on 4 NVIDIA V100 GPUs with a batch size of 4 per GPU.
 The weights for the losses were set to $\beta_{1}=1.0$, $\beta_{2}=0.1$, $\beta_{3}=0.2$.
-We used a range image with resolution of ($H=64$, $W=2048$) for SemanticKITTI, and ($H=32$, $W=1024$) for nuScenes.
-Additionally, we provided CPSeg HR (high-resolution) using input size of ($H=64$, $W=2048$) for nuScenes.
-The pillar grid size, $d$ of the final models was set to $0.15$ with pillar pairwise matrix threshold, $T$ to be $0.5$.
-The mapping parameter, $\alpha$ was set to be $2.5$ for the final model.
+We used a range image with resolution of ($H=64$, $W=2048$).